These delicious gluten-free Blueberry Oatmeal Waffles are perfect for meal prepping a great, healthy on-the-go breakfast!

 - Fold in blueberries.

 - Cook according to your waffle makers directions.

-- *If you don't have oat flour place one cup of Old Fashioned Oats in a blender or food processor and blend until it is flour like consistency.
+- If you don't have oat flour, place one cup of Old Fashioned Oats (gluten-free) into a blender or food processor.
+Blend until it is a flour-like consistency.

-- Cooking Tips: I have used fresh berries and frozen blueberries and both had good results.
-The frozen berries did seem to burst and blend into the batter more than the fresh berries.
-This resulted in blue waffles, but did not alter the taste.
+- You can use fresh or frozen blueberries.
+Frozen berries do seem to burst and blend into the batter more than fresh berries.
+This resulted in blue waffles but did not alter the taste.